 In this video, professional outdoor photographer Jason Hatfield takes you to the mountains of Crested Butte, Colorado, and shows you how to capture a spectacular time-lapse motion image of the night sky featuring the Milky Way.
 For creating his time-lapse photograph, Jason uses a Sony camera with a built-in application.
 He keeps the preparation simple and does not use a motorized slider or head, but instead just a tripod and a fast 16–35mm f2.8 lens.

-You will learn how to use the app Photopil that simulates the stars tracking through the night sky on your phone.
-This sky simulation determines the location of the Milky Way and how it will move across the sky for your time lapse image.
-After anchoring his tripod, Jason uses the camera leveler feature to create a straight horizon.
-For his time lapse image, he prefers the 16mm setting to create a dramatic expanse.
+You will learn how to use the app PhotoPills, which simulates the stars tracking through the night sky on your phone.
+This sky simulation determines the location of the Milky Way and how it will move across the sky for your time-lapse image.
+After anchoring his tripod, Jason uses the camera-leveler feature to create a straight horizon.
+For his time-lapse image, he prefers the 16mm setting to create a dramatic expanse.

 All that’s left is to press your shutter button and wait for the stars to advance through the sky.

 Join pro photographer Jason Hatfield as he shows you the step-by-step method to create gorgeous time-lapse images of the night sky.